theochem/iodata/CONTRIBUTING.rst

    Mention in the corresponding issue when you are working on it.
 "Claim" the issue to avoid duplicate efforts.

-2. [TODO: Roberto is not final yet.]
-   Install Roberto, which is the driver for our CI setup.
+2. Install Roberto, which is the driver for our CI setup.
 It can also replicate the continuous integration on your local machine, which makes it easier to prepare a passable pull request.
 See https://theochem.github.io/roberto/